Scottsdale Pool Resurfacing

-All these pool finishes are attractive and very easy to maintain.
-However, the Diamond Brite offers much more than the qualities mentioned.
-That is because it has been infused with attractive natural quartz crystals.
+All of these pool finishes are attractive and very easy to maintain.
+Diamond Brite offers much more than the qualities mentioned.
+That is because it has been infused with lovely natural quartz crystals.
 It is one of the hardest and purest minerals in the world.
 The quartz aggregates are mixed with a polymer cement and a non-fading quartz crystal to create incredible color spectrums.
-Furthermore, the Diamond Brite is resistant to intense UV rays and harsh pool chemicals.
+Diamond Brite is resistant to intense UV rays and harsh pool chemicals.
 In other words, it is resistant to etching and stain.

-Diamond Brite pools can be drained easily without worrying about damages, unlike it is with a plaster pool.
-The Diamond Brite is available in 17 different colors, which each reflecting the surroundings, sky, and water in a unique way.
+Diamond Brite pools can be drained easily without worrying about damages, unlike a plaster pool.
+Diamond Brite is available in 17 different colors, each reflects the surroundings, sky, and water uniquely.

 Glass tiles are known to offer incredible beauty to a swimming pool.
-They are available in many finishes, colors, and shapes, which also can add elegance and class to any pool.
+They are available in many finishes, colors, and shapes, adding elegance and class to any pool.
 Out of all the finishes, glass tiles are the most durable.
 Because of this, they can be installed anywhere, like in the pool’s edges, steps, waterline, water walls, interior parts of the walls, sun shelf, and even the outer walls.
 They are a great option because of the way they reflect the movement of water and sunlight.
-Installation of glass times is a bit labor-intensive and time consuming, which is why they carry a high cost.
-Nevertheless, you will be happy with the overall results.
+The installation of glass tiles is a bit labor-intensive and time-consuming, so they carry a high cost, but you will be happy with the overall results.

 When it comes to Pebble finish, the industry refers to it as an aggregate finish.
-A mistake people common make is, calling any pebble pool finish Pebble-Tec.
-Many people do this because Pebble-Tec is the most recognized brand because it was the first company to patent this specific procedure.
-However, just like it is with the quartz finishes, there are many manufacturers that make Pebble Aggregate finishes.
+A mistake people commonly make is, calling any pebble pool finish Pebble-Tec.
+Many people do this because Pebble-Tec is the most recognized brand.
+After all, it was the first company to patent this specific procedure.
+Just like with quartz finishes, many manufacturers make pebble aggregate finishes.

-Pebble resurfacing is much like a quartz finish, where small polished stones are added to the plaster mix containing regular plaster, which is then hand troweled into the gunite surface.
-Since they are primarily made from natural stones, all pebble finishes have mottled, or marbled appearance to an extent, and not two pools look the same.
+Pebble resurfacing is much like a quartz finish.
+Small polished stones are added to the plaster mix containing regular plaster, then hand troweled into the gunite surface.
+Since they are primarily made from natural stones, all pebble finishes have a mottled or marbled appearance to an extent, and no two pools look alike.
 There are also exposed aggregate finishes that use large polished stones from river rock stones, rather than using small quartz gems or stones.
 The most popular brands are Pebble Tec and Crystal Stone.
 These brands give pools different looks compared to a quartz product.

-We only use the highest quality of finishes available on the market today.
-That is because it does not only enhance beauty but makes it reliable and durable for many years.
-As such, us to use the latest by Pebble Fina, Pebble Sheen, and Pebble Tec.
+We only use the highest quality finishes available on the market today.
+That’s because it not only enhances beauty but makes it reliable and durable for many years.
+As such, we use the latest by Pebble Fina, Pebble Sheen, and Pebble Tec.

 Depending on your preferred color scheme, you have the option of choosing how you want everything to appear.
 If, for example, a colored Diamond Bite is used in a lighter shade, it can make the water in the pool appear aqua blue.
 Darker and medium colors will most definitely create a different effect.
 The installation of underwater lighting is another excellent way to enhance the appearance of a pool.

-The Pebble Tec contains small river pebbles that are mixed with portland cement and dye.
+Pebble Tec contains small river pebbles that are mixed with portland cement and dye.
 The best thing is that there are many color and style options to choose from.
 The color ranges from white to dark blue and even black.
-The Pebble Tec enhances elegance and class to a poll.
-Furthermore, it offers a lasting and dependable finish.
-They are natural and non-slipping because they are made of stones.
-Pebble Sheen only uses smaller pebbles of about 1-2 mm in diameter, which are fused in a highly polished and density sheen.
+Pebble Tec enhances the elegance and class of a pool.
+It also offers a lasting and dependable finish.
+It is natural and non-slipping because it is made of stones.
+Pebble Sheen only uses smaller pebbles of about 1-2 mm in diameter, fused in a highly polished and density sheen.

-The first step of pool refinishing or resurfacing is choosing the kind of concrete overlay to use.
+The first step of pool refinishing, or resurfacing is choosing the kind of concrete overlay to use.
 This is a decision we leave to the homeowner or the client.
-However, our job will be to give you inputs from a professional’s point of view.
-For example, a proper surface should not have a non-skid element and made of materials that will not react to chemicals commonly used in swimming pools.
-Additionally, it should be appealing, safe, and function, which all should be a priority.
+Our job will be to give you inputs from a professional’s point of view.
+For example, a proper surface should have a non-skid element and be made of materials that will not react to the chemicals commonly used in swimming pools.
+It should be appealing, safe, and functional.

 The existing deck and pool surface should be prepared well before the process of resurfacing begins.
-This includes cleaning very well so that divots or cracks can be exposed, which must be repaired using concrete resurfacing.
+This includes cleaning very well so that divots or cracks can be exposed and repaired using concrete resurfacing.
 If the cracks have gone through the concrete itself, a complete repair is needed.
-During resurfacing, a cover will be used to protect pool plumbing and other materials.
+During resurfacing, a cover will be used to protect the pool plumbing and other materials.

 The old plaster from the tile, drain, pool light, and inlet will not be removed because they allow the new finish to go on evenly.
 Any pool paint must be removed through sanding or water blasting.
-The whole process does take up a maximum of two days.
-A bond coat will be used to prep for the new plaster.
+The whole process takes a maximum of two days.
+After this, a bond coat will be used to prep for the new plaster.
 This can take up to 4 days.
-After plastering, the pool is filled with clean water that has low mineral and metal content.
+After plastering, the pool is filled with clean water that has a low mineral and metal content.

 It is essential to maintain your pool correctly.
-Scottsdale Pool Resurfacing is a company that is ta the top of the industry compared to all other competitors.
+Scottsdale Pool Resurfacing is at the top of the industry compared to all other competitors.
 Allow us to prove this to you.
 We offer services like:

 - Refinishing and repairing fiberglass pools